jashnilynn/jashnilynn.github.io/bio.md

 ![IWAKUNI](IWK.jpg)

-##### Japan has been quite the journey, but luckily there's a quick train ride to different destinations!
+##### Japan spoils its locals with the numerous vending machines to its cheap food, but I'm not complaining!

 [Back to home](index)